sarahganz/Mastermind/README.md

 musts:
-*make hints appear only after filling out all 4 choices *style css +change sizing +depending on screen size *starrt of the game hide colors, only show start button
+*style css +change sizing +depending on screen size *start of the game hide colors, only show start button

 +) extras: